phetsims/phet-info/deployment-info/doc/deploy-dev-phet-io.md

 - [ ] Update the version identifier in package.json.
 The identifier should contain "dev", e.g. "1.1.0-dev.3".
 - [ ] Commit & push.
 - [ ] Run the build process: `grunt --brand=phet-io`
 - [ ] Test locally before transferring the file to spot.
-Test wrappers such as the instance-proxies wrapper, and use ?launchLocalVersion so it will use relative path instead of looking on phet-io.colorado.edu
+Test wrappers such as the instance-proxies wrapper, and use ?relativeSimPath so it will use relative path instead of looking on phet-io.colorado.edu
 - [ ] Deploy to spot
  * First time this sim is deployed: `grunt deploy-dev --brand=phet-io --mkdir` (requires 2 password inputs or ssh key)